 Automation is the future of technology, and with it, plenty of new automation solutions for e-commerce firms have been introduced.
 It is the most powerful tool in your arsenal as an online store owner.

-Since the advent of cloud computing, many e-commerce companies have begun to expand their operations with cloud computing.
-Some well-known e-commerce companies, such as Amazon, Google, and Alibaba, have incorporated cloud computing into their long-term strategy at a pivotal stage to achieve the level of growth they see now.
+Since the advent of cloud in ecommerce, many e-commerce companies have begun to expand their operations with cloud in ecommerce.
+Some well-known e-commerce companies, such as Amazon, Google, and Alibaba, have incorporated cloud in ecommerce into their long-term strategy at a pivotal stage to achieve the level of growth they see now.
 With the fast growth of information technology, e-commerce services are driving higher efficiency, lower costs, and greater flexibility for businesses, and providing consumers the power of choice and speed like never before.
-The rise of cloud computing is giving birth to a new service ecosystem that will combine all e-commerce resources and enable new service modalities.
+The rise of cloud in ecommerce is giving birth to a new service ecosystem that will combine all e-commerce resources and enable new service modalities.

 Business benefits of adopting cloud computing for e-commerce operations